Nemesis-Health/Oncology-Vocab/docs/Oncology Mapping Logic.md

 **Mapping Logic**
 * SNOMED concepts that describe metastatic spread of lymphomas should retain both:
 * * The correct lymphoma subtype (e.g., Non-Hodgkin’s lymphoma),
-* * And the location of spread (e.g., lymph node of lower/upper limb).
+* * And the fact of spread to Lymph Node.
+**Note!** This is a temporary decision.
+In the future, more detailed concepts regarding Lymph Node Spread will be populated.
 * To capture specific lymphoma types whenever available, to support more precise cohort stratification and avoid overgeneralization.
 * Avoid assumptions about primary tumor location when the source concept does not specify it explicitly.